sherwinbahmani/4dfy/README.md

 **This part is the same as original threestudio.
 Skip it if you already have installed the environment.**

-- You must have an NVIDIA graphics card with at least 40GB VRAM and have [CUDA](https://developer.nvidia.com/cuda-downloads) installed.
+- You must have an NVIDIA graphics card with at least 24 GB VRAM and have [CUDA](https://developer.nvidia.com/cuda-downloads) installed.
 - Install `Python >= 3.8`.
 - (Optional, Recommended) Create a virtual environment: